Handy4ndy/ESP32-XRPL/README.md

 ## How It Works

 Little Ledger devices connect to blockchain networks via WiFi and use WebSocket technology to receive real-time ledger updates.
-When a new ledger is published, the device fetches server information and displays key metrics—such as host ID, I/O latency, uptime, and peer count—on its OLED screen.
-If server performance metrics, like latency, exceed predefined thresholds, the device alerts the user through vibrations and visual cues, ensuring they stay informed about critical network changes.
+When a new ledger is published, we call other functions such as book_offers or server_info to capture and display real time data that is used to provide alerts the user through haptic, audio and visual cues, ensuring you stay informed about the on-chain events that matter to you.

 ## Project Structure